 We head West, towards our home in Colorado.
 We're really heading home now.
 We've spent 3 months on the road and are looking forward to the simple things like sleeping in our own bed.
 We drive and drive and drive, stopping briefly at Lou Malnati's outside of Chicago for a delicious Caesar salad and deep-dish pizza.
 There are lots of leftovers which we take with us to enjoy when we arrive home.
 We arrive at a state park campground just after sunset and settle in for the night and wake up early to start driving again.

 We drive and drive and drive again, with a tentative goal of camping near Ogallala, Nebraska a few hours from our house.
 But it's going to be in the 90s in Ogallala and we're ready to be home so we push on.
 The sun begins to set as we enter Colorado, the light fading to dusk and then blackness as we drive along I-70.
-We don't see the mountains arising on the horizon due to the blackness but we start o see lights and eventually Denver.
+We don't see the mountains arising on the horizon due to the blackness but we start seeing city lights and eventually Denver.

 And then we're home.
 After 3 months and 12,365 miles, we're home.
 It feels bittersweet.
 It feels good to be at our house but it's also a bit disconcerting.
 Over the next few days, I marvel at the spaciousness of our 2,000 sq/ft house.
 It's so big.
 There are so many things.
 What do we need all these things for?
 But it's great to be home.
 Great to be in a familiar and safe space to recharge for a bit.